10 Gorgeous Gallery Wall Ideas that are Easy to Implement

 There are endless options in terms of the number of frames you place on the wall and what size they are.
 But of course, the golden rule is that you need to ensure each frame is perfectly mirrored by another.

 In terms of hanging them, this will take some precision.
 You’ll need to mark out where you’ll place the hooks and ensure they are all evenly spaced out.
-Image Credit

 This is my favourite type of gallery wall because it is anything goes and feels completely relaxed in terms of its application.
+The image above from Anthropology nails this vibe.

 The best part is that there’s no start of end point, and you can simply add more frames as you please.
 You also don’t have to be too concerned with where you place your hooks, either; the more haphazard the placement of each artwork, the better.